 To begin with, general and technical competencies are not an “either/or” proposition.
 Every organization—and every employee—requires some combination of both technical and general competencies in order to thrive.

 General competencies describe the combination of abilities, motivations, and traits required to perform effectively in a wide range of jobs within the organization.
-Also known as soft skills, general competencies are an integral part of on-the-job success in virtually every context and every occupation.
+Also known as soft skills, or behavioral competencies, general competencies are an integral part of on-the-job success in virtually every context and every occupation.
 Examples of general competencies include “interactive communication,” “social responsibility,” and “achievement orientation.”
 As you can see from these examples, candidates who demonstrate these soft skills are more likely to deliver value to the organization and perform well whether they are being considered for a position as salesperson, a CTO, or a safety engineer.

 But general competencies only tell half the story.
 While your organization may want a safety engineer who is an effective communicator with strong sense of social responsibility, you also need to know that he or she has the knowledge and experience to plan effectively for emergencies and crises, conduct environmental assessments, and perform other highly technical tasks.
 This is where technical competencies come into play.